4d/docs/docs/Events/onRowResize.md

 ## Description

 This event is generated when the height of a row is modified by a user in a 4D View Pro document.
-In this context, the object returned by the `FORM Event` command contains:
+In this context, the [event object](overview.md#event-object) returned by the `FORM Event` command contains:

 |Property|Type|Description|
 |---|---|---|